-This project will be implemented in two phases.
-Phase one will focus on improving food security and nutrition among Aboriginal communities in remote areas with a focus on Mai Wiru stores in communities on the Aṉangu Pitjantjatjara Yankunytjatjara (APY) Lands in South Australia.
-The second phase will focus on issues of food security and nutrition among urban Aboriginal communities, building on Prevention Centre research, and utilising the established research asset of SEARCH (the Study of Environment on Aboriginal Resilience and Child Health).
+This project was implemented in two phases.
+Phase one focused on improving food security and nutrition among Aboriginal communities in remote areas with a focus on Mai Wiru stores in communities on the Aṉangu Pitjantjatjara Yankunytjatjara (APY) Lands in South Australia.
+The second phase examined issues of food security and nutrition among urban Aboriginal communities, building on Prevention Centre research, and utilising the established research asset of SEARCH (the Study of Environment on Aboriginal Resilience and Child Health).

-- Identify the barriers and potential areas for whole-of-system interventions to improve food security in urban Aboriginal communities
+- Identified barriers and potential areas for whole-of-system interventions to improve food security in urban Aboriginal communities

-- Implement and evaluate the impact of interventions to improve food security and dietary intake in five remote Aboriginal communities
+- Implemented and evaluated the impact of interventions to improve food security and dietary intake in five remote Aboriginal communities

-- Develop a food security framework and strategic implementation plan to improve food security among urban and remote Aboriginal groups.
+- Developed a food security framework and strategic implementation plan to improve food security among urban and remote Aboriginal groups.

 Relevance for practice

-This project will demonstrate achievable, effective, low-cost, translatable, scalable and sustained ways of improving food security and diet in Aboriginal communities.
+This project demonstrated achievable, effective, low-cost, translatable, scalable and sustained ways of improving food security and diet in Aboriginal communities.

 News and media